Clark A. Peterson, PGA, TPI-CGFI

 As a competitive player in the Illinois PGA, Clark set the CC of Peoria course record (65) in 1999, qualified for the National Club Professional Championship (1998), finished runner-up for CIPGA Player of the Year three times, and played on five Heartland Cup Teams (1999-2003).
 In 2007, Clark set the course record at The Moors with a score of 64.
 In 2015, Clark qualified for and played in the Senior Club Professional Championship in Seaside, CA. He continues to play competitively in regional and national PGA Events.

-Besides golf, Clark also enjoys baseball, cycling, and running.
+Besides golf, Clark also enjoys baseball and physical fitness.
 He has finished 14 marathons.
-Clark has four children, Hannah (20), Craig (17), Kalli (5) and William (4).
+Clark has four children, Hannah (24), Craig (21), Kalli (9) and William (8).
 He served as the Assistant Golf Coach for the Western Michigan University Golf Team for four years and is married to former Lady Bronco golfer Kimberly Stafford, who is a Financial Advisor with Wells Fargo Advisors.

 Jerry serves as the Golf Performance Academy's club technician and club builder.